Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Download the "Mod Organizer 2 Plugin - Revived" mod from NexusMods

-Unzip the folder somewhere you can find it, and drag the file named "game_7D2D.py" into this MO2 folder on your computer's *YourDriveLetter:\MO2\plugins\basic_games\games*
+Unzip the folder somewhere you can find it, and drag the file named "game_7D2D.py" into this MO2 folder on your computer: *YourDriveLetter:\MO2\plugins\basic_games\games*

+Launch MO2.
+It will ask if you want to create a new Instance?
+Yes.
+Create a Portable Instance.
+Select 7D2D game.
+You want all three boxes to be checked.
+It will ask where you want to store your Instances.
+I recommend making a New Folder, label it something like "Game Instances" and place it anywhere you can remember.
+Do *not* put this "Game Instances" folder in either the vanilla game directory and MO2 folder paths.

+Good Example:
+7D2D Vanilla Game folder path: C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die MO2 installation folder path: D:\MO2
+Game Instances Folder Path: **D:\Game Instances**

 ### Step 3